AlanCrottypic3

 FrigRioGalltrack

-The plant had one steam locomotive, an Avonside 0-6-0T, no. 1592 of 1910.
+The plant had one steam locomotive, an Avonside 0-4-0T, no. 1592 of 1910.
 This also still survives, though in an extremely poor condition.

 The drawing was taken from an Avonside catalogue of the 1920s.
 The loco was of their class NB.
-This was a small design, weighing only six and a half tons in working order, and available for gauges between 2' and 3' 6".
-(1).
+This was a small design, weighing only six and a half tons in working order, and available for gauges between 2' and 3' 6" (1).
+Whilst the Swift loco was an 0-4-0T rather than an 0-6-0T it seems likely that the overall wheelbase was not all that different.

 AvonsideNBclass1